-Below is a publicly defined class ‘test.java’ and another class, class ‘Test2.java’ access it.Class – Test2.java33.
-Return: The ‘return’ keyword can be used as an execution end for a method and also it is used to return a value from a method.34.
-Short: The ‘short’ keyword is a type of a data type that is used to hold the whole number ranging from -32768 to 32767.35.
-Static: The ‘static’ keyword is used to create a method static that means, that method can be called without creating its object.36.
+Below is a publicly defined class ‘test.java’ and another class, class ‘Test2.java’, access it.Class – Test2.java33.
+Return: The ‘return’ keyword can be used as an execution end for a method, and also, it is used to return a value from a method.34.
+Short: The ‘short’ keyword is a type of data type that is used to hold the whole number ranging from -32768 to 32767.35.
+Static: The ‘static’ keyword is used to create a method static, which means that method can be called without creating its object.36.
 Super: The ‘super’ keyword is used to call the super or parent class or objects.37.
 Switch: The ‘switch’ keyword is used to create different scenarios into different cases and is used to select one out of them.
-Switch statement contains a value or expression which then is compared with all the cases present, and the match one is selected.38.
+The switch statement contains a value or expression, which then is compared with all the cases present, and the match one is selected.38.
 This: the ‘this’ keyword is used to refer to the current object of a method or a constructor.39.
 Throw: The ‘throw’ keyword is used to throw an exception message on the screen for the user.40.
-Throws: The ‘throws’ keyword is used when the programmer want to specifically decide and throw a type of exception.41.
+Throws: The ‘throws’ keyword is used when the programmer want to decide and throw a type of exception.41 specifically.
 Try: The ‘try’ keyword starts a ‘try-catch’ block.
 The ‘try’ block is where the exceptions are tested.42.
-Void: The ‘void’ keyword when used with a method, specifies that the method will not have a return value.43.
+Void: The ‘void’ keyword, when used with a method, specifies that the method will not have a return value.43.
 While: The ‘while’ keyword creates a loop with a condition in its statements.
 The loop is executed until the statement is true.

 Keywords are the tokens in the Java programming language that are reserved and have special meaning.
 They have a reserved use and a predefined action in the language.

 This is a guide to Java Keywords.
 Here we discuss the introduction to Java Keywords, list of important keywords in use currently in Java.
 You can also go through our other suggested articles to learn more –